Last updated 1st August 2020

 Here you will find out if there are any updates on current UK working visas or 30 day entry clearance vignettes that have already activated or are about to start.

 Below you will find an official update from the UKVI regarding 30 day entry clearance vignettes that have expired or are about to expire.
-We feel that the UKVI have left out some important details in their guidance, and we suspect that you will have a few questions to follow (we'll address this further down).
+If you want to know how to obtain the '30 day replacement visa' see this LINK.

 - - - - -